Gunman takes hostages at Texas synagogue

 Texas: Hostages taken by gunman at synagogue as police conduct ‘SWAT operations’

-Police in Colleyville, Texas are negotiating with a man who took hostages at a synagogue on Saturday while a service was being live streamed, according to reports.
+Police in Colleyville, Texas are negotiating with a man who has taken hostages at a synagogue during a live-streamed service on Saturday, according to reports.

-Colleville Police said they were responding to the situation with SWAT teams near Congregation Beth Israel, with FBI special agents at the scene.
+Colleyville police said that they were responding to the situation with SWAT teams near Congregation Beth Israel.
+FBI special agents are also at the scene.

 “We are currently conducting SWAT operations around the 6100 block of Pleasant Run Road.
 All residents in the immediate area are being evacuated.
-Please avoid the area,” the police department said at 11.31am Texas time.
+Please avoid the area,” the police department tweeted, at 11.31am Central Time (CT).

 Register for free to continue reading